Exporting a Fault

 3. Type the file name for the fault(s) and click Save.

-Note: It is possible to export both the unassigned as well as the assigned fault sticks.
-During the export of an assigned fault, Insight will write a file containing the fault sticks and also a GoCAD TSurf file (.ts file extension) containing the tessellated fault surface.
+Note: It is possible to export both unassigned and assigned fault sticks.
+During the export of an assigned fault, Insight will write a file containing the fault sticks, as well as a GoCAD TSurf file (.ts) containing the tessellated fault surface.

 Import resulting file in Kingdom